-The Company's Board of Directors may issue Preferred Shares at any time and from time to time in one or more series.
-The Board has the authority to issue Preferred Shares in series and determine the price, number, designation, rights, privileges, restrictions and conditions, including dividend rights, conversion rights, and rights with respect to the distribution of assets in the event of the dissolution or winding up of the Company and preferential rights, of each series without further vote or action by shareholders.
+The Board may issue Preferred Shares at any time and from time to time in one or more series.
+The Board has the authority to issue Preferred Shares in series and determine the price, number, designation, rights, privileges, restrictions and conditions, including dividend rights, conversion rights, and rights with respect to the distribution of assets in the event of the dissolution or winding up of the Corporation and preferential rights, of each series without further vote or action by shareholders.

-There were no preferred shares issued and outstanding at December 31, 2014 and December 31, 2013.
+There were no preferred shares issued and outstanding at December 31, 2015 and December 31, 2014.